rndlabs/cow-docs/docs/4_off-chain-services/in-depth-solver-specification/5_input-batch-auction-instances.md

 * `"alias"`: a string denoting the shorthand name of the token (e.g., WETH, DAI)
 * `"external_price"`: a float that corresponds to the price of the smallest denomination of the token with respect to a reference token.
 Only tokens that are traded by at least a user order will necessarily have an external price.
 * `"normalize_priority"`: an integer that expresses the preference for the token to be used as the [numeraire](https://en.wikipedia.org/wiki/Num%C3%A9raire).
 The token with highest priority in the solution will have price set to 1.
 More on this later.
-* `"accepted_for_internalization"`: this is a boolean flag that specifies whether the contract is willing to store the token as part of an internalized interaction.
-More information about internalizations (what they are and when they are allowed) can be found in the next section (see [here](https://docs.cow.fi/off-chain-services/in-depth-solver-specification/output-batch-auction-solutions#using-internal-buffers)).
+* `"accepted_for_internalization"`: this is a boolean flag that specifies whether the contract is willing to store the token as part of an internalised interaction.
+More information about internalisations (what they are and when they are allowed) can be found in the next section (see [here](output-batch-auction-solutions#using-internal-buffers)).
 * `"internal_buffer"`: a "stringified" integer that describes the amount (in the token's lowest denomination) of the token currently stored in the settlement contract.
-This information is relevant when a solver attempts to internalize an interaction (see [here](https://docs.cow.fi/off-chain-services/in-depth-solver-specification/output-batch-auction-solutions#using-internal-buffers)).
+This information is relevant when a solver attempts to internalise an interaction (see [here](output-batch-auction-solutions#using-internal-buffers)).

 Following are three example token entries, corresponding to [WETH](https://etherscan.io/address/0xc02aaa39b223fe8d0a0e5c4f27ead9083c756cc2), [BAL](https://etherscan.io/token/0xba100000625a3754423978a60c9317c58a424e3d) and [USDC](https://etherscan.io/token/0xa0b86991c6218b36c1d19d4a2e9eb0ce3606eb48).